Deprecation: #99905 - Site Language "iso-639-1" setting¶

 Using the TypoScript settings or the PHP method will trigger a PHP deprecation notice.

-TYPO3 installation actively accessing this property via PHP or TypoScript.
+TYPO3 installations actively accessing this property via PHP or TypoScript.

 No migration is needed as the explicit option is still evaluated.
 It is however

-recommended to evaluate if the setting is really needed, and if the first part of the
+recommended to check if the setting is really necessary, and if the first part of the

 locale